Leaky gut syndrome is a proposed digestive condition where the intestinal lining allows bacteria and toxins into the bloodstream.

 Many doctors and healthcare professionals do not recognize leaky gut syndrome (LGS) as a diagnosable condition.
-However, current scientific evidence suggests leaky gut may contribute to a range of medical conditions.
+However, further research into the area may help doctors to better understand the mechanisms and implications in humans.

-In this article, we discuss LGS, as well as its symptoms, causes, and risk factors.
-We also examine what current research says about leaky gut and autism.
-Finally, we cover potential treatments for leaky gut and provide tips for improving overall gut health.
+In this article, we discuss LGS, as well as its proposed symptoms, causes, and risk factors.

 Digestive enzymes in the stomach and small intestine break down nutrients in food and drink into smaller molecules that the body uses for energy, growth, and repair.

 Tight openings in the intestinal walls allow water and nutrients to pass through into the bloodstream while keeping harmful substances inside.
-In LGS, these openings become wider, allowing food particles, bacteria, and toxins to enter directly into the bloodstream.
+The rate of this passing is known as intestinal permeability (IP).

 Gut microbiota and leaky gut syndrome